Healthdirect Free Australian health advice you can count on.

 Key facts

-• The AstraZeneca COVID-19 vaccine has been linked to a new, very rare blood-clotting condition called thrombosis with thrombocytopenia syndrome (TTS).
+• The AstraZeneca COVID-19 vaccine was linked to a very rare blood-clotting condition called thrombosis with thrombocytopenia syndrome (TTS).

-• Symptoms of TTS were known to have occurred between 4 and 42 days after vaccination with the AstraZeneca vaccine.
+• Symptoms of TTS occurred between 4 and 42 days after vaccination with the AstraZeneca vaccine.

-• TTS is diagnosed using blood tests and imaging scans — such as a CT scan.
+• TTS was diagnosed using blood tests and imaging scans, such as a CT scan.

 What is thrombosis with thrombocytopenia syndrome?

-Thrombosis with thrombocytopenia syndrome (TTS) is a very rare, new and specific syndrome.
-It occurs when a person has blood clots (thrombosis) as well as low platelet counts (thrombocytopenia).
-It’s also referred to as ‘vaccine-induced immune thrombotic thrombocytopenia’ (VITT).
+Thrombosis with thrombocytopenia syndrome (TTS) is a very rare syndrome.
+It occurs when a person has blood clots (thrombosis) together with a low platelet count (thrombocytopenia).
+It's also referred to as 'vaccine-induced immune thrombotic thrombocytopenia' (VITT).

-Thrombosis is the formation of a blood clot, which prevents blood flowing normally through the body.
+Thrombosis is the formation of a blood clot, which can reduce normal blood flow in an affected blood vessel.

-How is TTS and blood clots linked to the AstraZeneca vaccine?
+How are TTS and blood clots linked to the AstraZeneca vaccine?

-The risk of TTS appears to have been higher in people aged under 60 years of age.
+The risk of TTS appears to have been slightly higher in people younger than 60 years of age.

-The blood clots can occur in different parts of the body, such as the brain (called cerebral venous sinus thrombosis, or CVST) or in the abdomen (idiopathic splanchnic vein thrombosis).
+The blood clots can occur in different parts of the body, including:

-The mechanism that causes TTS is not fully understood, but it is similar to heparin-induced thrombocytopenia (HIT), a rare reaction to a medication called heparin.
+The process that causes TTS is not fully understood.
+It is thought to be similar to heparin-induced thrombocytopenia (HIT).
+This is a rare reaction to a medicine called heparin that affects how platelets work.

 What are the symptoms of thrombosis with thrombocytopenia syndrome?

-Symptoms occurred between 4 and 42 days (most commonly 4 to 30 days) after vaccination with the AstraZeneca vaccine.
+Symptoms occurred between 4 and 42 days after vaccination with the AstraZeneca COVID-19 vaccine.

 Resources and support